smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 SELECT 1 WHERE NULL IS NOT NULL;
 ```

-Now that we have covered the basics of NULL markers, let's create two sample data tables and start working through examples.
+Now that we have covered the basics of NULL markers let's create two sample data tables and start working through examples.

 ---------------------------------------------------------
 ### Sample Data